PlayFab/PlayFabGameServer/README.md

 }
 ```

 * You also want to create a View file in the Views folder.
-Not much goes into the view unless you want to put meta data that you would like to reference from inside the editor. (handy for debugging *winks*)
+Not much goes into the view unless you want to put metadata that you would like to reference from inside the editor. (handy for debugging *winks*)

 ```
 public class NewExampleView : View